 In Lieu of flowers, donations can be made to the Dauphin Friendship Centre Hot Lunch Program.

-Celebration of Life will be held on Saturday, January 25, 2020 at 11:00 am from Mountain View Christian Assembly in Dauphin, MB with Pastor Scott Allen officiating.
-Lunch to follow at the Dauphin Friendship Centre.
+Celebration of Life was held on Saturday, January 25, 2020 at 11:00 am from Mountain View Christian Assembly in Dauphin, MB with Pastor Scott Allen officiating.
+Lunch followed at the Dauphin Friendship Centre.

 Dauphin Friendship Centre